Noncommutative resolutions of AS-Gorenstein isolated singularites: Introduction

 \section{Introduction}

 In this paper we study resolutions of noncommutative isolated singularities in noncommutative projective geometry.
 Resolutions of singularities are important in algebraic geometry as they allow people to transfer calculations and constructions from singular varieties to smooth varieties.
 In algebraic geometry, a projective morphism $f: Y \to X$ is called a crepant resolution of $X$ if $Y$ is smooth and $f^*(\omega_X) = \omega_Y$ where $\omega_X$ and $\omega_Y$ are canonical bundles of $X$ and $Y$ respectively.
 Among resolutions of singularities, crepant resolutions share a good property as they preserve canonical modules.
-Bondal-Orlov \cite{BO1,BO2} conjectured that if $Y_1$ and $Y_2$ are crepant resolutions of a singularity $X$, then the derived categories $\D^b(\coh Y_1)$ and $\D^b(\coh Y_2)$ are equivalent.
-The conjecture is true in dimension 2 case \cite{KV}, and in some dimension 3 case \cite{BKR, Bri}.
+Bondal-Orlov \cite{BO1,BO2} conjectured that if $Y_1$ and $Y_2$ are crepant resolutions of a singular algebraic variety $X$, then the derived categories $\D^b(\coh Y_1)$ and $\D^b(\coh Y_2)$ are equivalent.
+The conjecture is true in dimension 2 case \cite{KV}, and in some dimension 3 cases \cite{BKR, Bri}.
 The bounded derived category of a crepant resolution of a singularity may be equivalent to the bounded derived category of some noncommutative algebra by tilting theory (see the example given in the introduction of \cite{V2}).
 McKay correspondence also gives a rich class of such noncommutative algebras.
-Based on this, Van den Bergh proposed a concept of noncommutative crepant resolutions (NCCR for short) for a normal Gorenstein domain $R$ \cite{V1}.
+Based on this, Van den Bergh proposed a concept of noncommutative crepant resolutions (NCCRs for short) for a normal Gorenstein domain $R$ \cite{V1}.
 An NCCR of $R$ is an $R$-algebra $\Lambda$ of the form $\End_R(M)$ for some reflexive $R$-module $M$ such that $\Lambda$ has finite global dimension and $\Lambda$ is a maximal Cohen-Macaulay $R$-module.
 Van den Bergh conjectured that all the (commutative and noncommutative) crepant resolutions of $R$ are derived equivalent.
-NCCRs have led to a lot of research both in derived algebraic geometry and noncommutative algebraic geometry.
-The concept of NCCR was extended to module-finite algebras over complete regular local rings, normal Gorenstein domains and Cohen-Macaulay rings respectively by Iyama \cite{I2}, Iyama-Reiten \cite{IR} and Iyama-Wemyss \cite{IW1,IW2}.
+NCCRs have led to a lot of research both in algebraic geometry and noncommutative algebraic geometry.
+The concept of NCCR was extended to some module-finite algebras, that is, algebras finitely generated as modules over some central subrings.
+The NCCRs of module-finite algebras over complete regular local rings, normal Gorenstein domains or Cohen-Macaulay rings were studied respectively by Iyama \cite{I2}, Iyama-Reiten \cite{IR} and Iyama-Wemyss \cite{IW1,IW2}.